Derren Litten: 2006–2018

 In 2006, Litten penned his own comedy for ITV based in a Spanish all-inclusive holiday resort.
-Benidorm turned out to be a ratings hit for ITV and was also won for a BAFTA in the category of Situation Comedy.
+Benidorm turned out to be a ratings hit for ITV and was also nominated for a BAFTA in the category of Situation Comedy.
 From series 3 onwards the half-hour sitcom was turned into an hour-long show.
 In October 2011, Constable & Robinson published Litten's book to accompany the series, The Benidorm Guide to A Happy Holiday.
-Benidorm has won numerous awards including seven National Television Awards.
+Benidorm has won numerous awards including two National Television Awards.

 In 2012, a one-off sketch was produced for Sport Relief featuring the Benidorm cast.
 The sketch involved several of the characters singing on Britain's Got Talent.
 In January 2013, Sky Living announced its new sitcom The Spa, written and created by Litten and starring Rebecca Front, would air from 7 February 2013.
 In this series, Litten also plays a regular character, Marcus, an overweight fitness instructor who uses a wheelchair.

 In 2016, Litten wrote the script for the pilot episode for the remake of Are You Being Served?
 The remake starred Jason Watkins, Sherrie Hewson, Roy Barraclough and Justin Edwards.
 Although Litten was preparing for a whole series, the BBC cancelled the revival after the first episode aired.